How to ensure a good employee onboarding process

 - The typical errors in employee onboarding

-- The steps to set up your own employee onboarding process
+- Six steps to set up your own employee onboarding process

 More than 50 different tasks done in sequence and at the right time by five different departments or people x the number of new people joining every year = a lot of risks that something will be forgotten or done the wrong way.

 So the new employee has done her part.
 She will make a good first impression.
 Perhaps her boss and new colleagues will too.
 The hard part will be to ensure that all the first impressions she will have over the coming months will be good as well.

 According to an article on HR.com a good employee onboarding process really pays off:

 - Onboarding programs can increase retention by 25% and improve employee performance by 11%.

 - Also, employees who participate in a structured onboarding program are 69% more likely to stay with an organization for 3 years.

 - It takes 8-12 months for new hires to be as proficient as their experienced colleagues.

 - 15% of employees said the lack of an effective onboarding program aided in their decision to quit.